darrenldl/ocaml-SeqBox/README.md

 I would like to thank [Ming](https://github.com/mdchia/) for his feedback on the documentation, UX design, and several other general aspects of this project.
 And also his help on testing the building and installation of osbx on macOS.

 ## Getting started
-Osbx 1.1.1 is currently on OPAM, 1.2.0 will be published later at some point
+Osbx 1.1.1 is currently on OPAM, 1.2.0 is currently in the process of being published
 ```
 opam install osbx
 ```
-There are three modes/commands for osbx currently : encode, decode, rescue
+There are four modes/commands for osbx currently : encode, decode, rescue, show

-You can consult the man pages of osbx itself and all the three commands via
+You can consult the man pages of osbx itself and all the four commands via
 ```
 osbx        --help
 osbx encode --help